fgcz/bfabricPy/README.md

 This package connects the bfabric system to the python and R world providing a JSON and REST interface.
 The [bfabricShiny](https://github.com/cpanse/bfabricShiny) R package is also a powerful extension interfacing the R world.

-# bfabric wsdl python2 package
+# bfabric9 wsdl python2 package

 ## Install